What’s the actual cost of buying a home?

 A surveyor will visually inspect the property and identify if any problems exist as well as the value of the property and the rebuild cost.
 Having a clear idea of any issues you might face will enable you to properly budget any repairs the property needs.

 Also, this information can help you in negotiating a better price or enable you to walk away.
-Simply put, a survey is well worth the cost.
+As a cost of buying a home, it’s worth paying for a survey.

 There’s quite a bit of legal paperwork to complete when buying and selling a home.
 While you can complete them yourself, ideally you would use a solicitor or conveyancer.

 Your legal fees depend on a range of factors including the property’s size, location and how complex the transaction is.
-They typically range from £850 to over £1,500.
+They typically range from £850 to over £1,500 and is a major cost of buying a home.

 On top of the legal fee, you’ll need to pay Conveyancing fees.
 These include the cost of Local Authority Searches and Land Registry Searches, a Bank transfer fee and the cost of registering the new property owner.